microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app.
+> This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.

 ## Built With